-Those interested may apply for an Ecuador permanent residence permit after 21 months since obtaining the temporary residence permit and prior to its expiration.
+Those interested may apply for an Ecuadorean permanent residence permit 21 months after obtaining the temporary residence permit, and prior to its expiration.

-Foreigners who have married or legally engaged a de-facto union with an Ecuadorian person may also apply without any previous visa requirement.
+Foreigners who have married or legally engaged in a de-facto union with an Ecuadorian person may also apply without any previous visa requirements.

-Also qualify for permanent residency, foreigners who are minors or disabled who depend on an Ecuadorian or permanent resident.
-Or relatives within the second degree of consanguinity or affinity of an Ecuadorian citizen or permanent resident.
+Also qualifying for permanent residency are foreigners who are minors or disabled who depend on an Ecuadorian or permanent resident.
+Relatives within the second degree of consanguinity or affinity of an Ecuadorian citizen or permanent resident are also eligible.

-Permanent residence permits permit to leave and return in the country freely, as long as, during the first two years, the holder resides at least 180 days per year in the country.
-Failure to comply with the minimum period required will impose a sanction, and in the case of recidivism, the loss of the resident status.
+Permanent residence permits permit one to leave and return to the country freely, as long as during the first two years, the holder resides at least 180 days per year in the country.
+Failure to comply with the minimum period required will incur a sanction, and in the case of recidivism, the loss of the resident status.
 After this period, the resident may be absent no more than 5 years.

-Sufficient economic means to survive in the country and submit an absence of criminal records must be proven to apply for Ecuadorian Permanent Residency.
+Sufficient economic means to survive in the country and proving an absence of criminal records is required for applying for Ecuadorian Permanent Residency.

-Are you willing to immigrate to Ecuador?
-Apply now at passports.io/ecuador and our immigration experts will contact you.
+Would you like to move to Ecuador?
+Apply now at residencies.io/ecuador and our immigration experts will contact you.

-Ecuador naturalization by residency is one of the fastest worldwide.
-After completing three years of legal temporary/permanent residence, a foreigner might request a naturalization letter.
+The Ecuador naturalization by residency process is one of the fastest worldwide.
+After completing three years of legal temporary/permanent residence, a foreigner can request a naturalization letter.
 If following requirements are met, Ecuadorian nationality will be granted to the applicant.